Django Startup Template with Jinja Template

 Whats Next

-This is just one of the ways to create Frontend with Django.
-For any complex application, or just about any application, you'll need Javascript to add interactivity to you website.
+This is just one of the ways to create a frontend with Django.
+For any complex application, or just about any application, you'll need JavaScript to add interactivity to your website.

 Thanks for reading!